decretist/Dissertation/Chapter4/chapter4.md

 (2.40%).
 There are 306 occurrences of "*non*" in the second-recension *dicta* (2.15%). "*Non*" therefore occurs 12% more frequently in the first-recension *dicta* than in the second-recension *dicta*.

-[^6]: Including the *dicta* from *de Penitentia* skews the results of this analysis significantly. **Changes come overwhelmingly from first-recension *de Pen.* *dicta* (9525 words) vs. second-recension *de Pen.* *dicta* (556 words).**

-    "*In*" is the most frequently occurring word in the *dicta*.
-    There are 1,682 occurrences of "in" out of 66,238 words in the first-recension *dicta* (2.54%).
-There are 431 occurrences of "in" out of 14,811 words in the second-recension *dicta* (2.91%).
-    "*In*" therefore occurs 14.6% more frequently in the second-recension *dicta* than it does in the first-recension *dicta*.

-    "Non" is the second most frequently occurring word in the *dicta*.
-There are 1,622 occurrences of "non" in the first-recension *dicta* (2.45%).
-There are 314 occurrences of "non" in the second-recension *dicta* (2.12%).
-"Non" therefore occurs 15.5% more frequently in the first-recension *dicta* than in the second-recension *dicta*.

 13% for "*in*" and 12% for "*non*" are significant variations for such common words---it's not like we're talking about low-frequency